MicrosoftDocs/win32/desktop-src/SecProv/enableautounlock-win32-encryptablevolume.md

-﻿---
+---
-Description: 'Allows a data volume to be automatically unlocked when the volume is mounted.' ms.assetid: 'ec77b17f-545b-40a7-91b2-ff0b32b8370d'
+Description: Allows a data volume to be automatically unlocked when the volume is mounted. ms.assetid: ec77b17f-545b-40a7-91b2-ff0b32b8370d
-title: 'EnableAutoUnlock method of the Win32\_EncryptableVolume class'
+title: EnableAutoUnlock method of the Win32\_EncryptableVolume class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # EnableAutoUnlock method of the Win32\_EncryptableVolume class